josefigueredo/propify-challenge/Challenge.md

 ## Step 4
 In order to go bottom up from repo to controller I will make the changes that needs to be done (mono/flux everything).
-The annotated controller part will be on other step.
+The annotated controller part will be on another step.

 # Step 5
 Annotate the controller with the right verb, params and req bodies.